Zach McKinstry Player Props: Tigers vs. Giants

-On Friday, Zach McKinstry (on the back of going 1-for-2 with a double and an RBI) and the Detroit Tigers face the San Francisco Giants, whose starting pitcher will be Sean Manaea.
-First pitch is at 6:40 PM ET.
+On Saturday, Zach McKinstry (on the back of going 0-for-2) and the Detroit Tigers face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 1:10 PM ET.

-In his last appearance, he went 1-for-2 with a double and an RBI against the Blue Jays.
+In his last game he had a hitless showing (0-for-2) against the Giants.

 Zach McKinstry Game Info & Props vs. the Giants